Farallon Negro (volcano): Local

 The basement in the Farallon Negro area of the Sierras Pampeanas are schists and gneisses of deep water origin with an intruded batholith of Ordovician-Silurian age.
 This plutonic activity coincided with the collision of South America with eastern North America during that time.
 The Sierras Pampeanas are formed by several chains of mountains of Proterozoic-Paleozoic age with valleys separating them.
-During the Pliocene-Pleistocene separate basement blocks were upfolded.
+During the Pliocene-Pleistocene, separate basement blocks were upfolded.
 These geological patterns are similar to the Laramide orogeny in North America and may be a general pattern of mountain building over flat subduction.
 During the Miocene, red beds were deposited in the area forming the El Morterito Formation that reaches a thickness of 200 m.
 This formation was probably formed in episodic events such as flash floods.
 Rocks of the Paleozoic basement beneath Farallon Negro contain amphibolite, mica schist, phyllite and quartzite.

 Farallon Negro itself is found between the Sierra de Aconquija in the east and the Sierra de Quilmes in the north.
 Both of these are Paleozoic basement blocks with Farallon Negro found in a depression between these.
 The formation of this depression may have occurred after the deposition of red bed sediments, seeing as they form thin layers while the Farallon Negro volcanics are over 2 km.
-The volcanites were erupted through a crystalline basement including batholits and metasedimentary rock.
+The volcanites were erupted through a crystalline basement including batholiths and metasedimentary rock.